kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

     e.
 Waits until the deprovisioning is successful.
 It takes about 20 minutes to complete.
 You can configure the timeout using the environment variable.

-Between the end-to-end test phases, you can execute your own test directly on the provisioned Runtime.
+Between the end-to-end test phases, you can run your own test directly on the provisioned runtime.
 To do so, use a kubeconfig stored in a Secret created in the provisioning phase.

 ### End-to-end suspension test